 What does it mean to be called to the position of pastor and teacher?
-Both an inward and outward charge, God enables those whom He has called with every good gift as supplied through the work of Jesus Christ and the Holy Spirit.
+This role is both an inward and an outward charge, and God enables those He calls to it with every good gift as supplied through the work of Jesus Christ and the Holy Spirit.
 Alistair Begg suggests four assurances by which pastors and teachers can boldly endure hardships and press on when caring for the flock given to them in Christ.

 We’re going to read from the Bible once again, from Ephesians chapter 4.
 I want to address my remarks to the church, but also, in some sense, to Matthew.
 And, of course, we always preach to ourselves when we preach.
 Ephesians 4:1: